lacouture100/DWD-3-Rick-and-Morty/README.md

 ![Looking closer into the array of characters in the JSON](assets/process_2.PNG)
 ![Grabbing each character individually](assets/process_3.PNG)

-It didn't make much sense to display twenty different pages of info, so why not see all of the names right away?
-Why not make every name a paragraph right away?
+I wanted to test if it was possible to display all different pages, so I decided to take the name parameter from every character available and made it a paragraph element.

     //Button to retrieve every character